-Result 4 The entrants' behavior is inconsistent with the formal definition of UPB refinement, but is nonetheless consistent with the general idea behind the UPB refinement, which is that "small" deviations from equilibrium prices should have "small" effects on the receivers' (entrants') behavior.
+Result 4.
+The entrants' behavior is inconsistent with the formal definition of UPB refinement, but is nonetheless consistent with the general idea behind the UPB refinement, which is that "small" deviations from equilibrium prices should have "small" effects on the receivers' (entrants') behavior.
 In particular, it appears that the entrants followed a "bi-polar" decision rule and tended to enter following "low" price pairs but tend to stay out following "high" price pairs.

 Finally, given that the entrants' behavior is inconsistent with the UPB refinement, one may wonder how come we nonetheless get such strong support for the full information equilibrium?
-To examine this issue, we have computed the incumbents' empirical expected payoffs for each of the four SM sessions, given the actual average entry rates in rounds 25 - 48 of that session.
-For instance, recalling that the payoff of each incumbent in state L following (30, 30) is 42 if there is entry and 53 is there is no entry, and noting that the average entry rate in rounds 25 - 48 of session 1 of ASYM10-SM following (30, 30) was 85%, the expected payoff of each incumbent in state L of that session following (30, 30) was $0.85 \times 42 + 0.15 \times 53 = 43.6$ .
+To examine this issue, we have computed the incumbents' empirical expected payoffs for each of the four SM sessions, given the actual average entry rates in rounds 25-48 of that session.
+For instance, recalling that the payoff of each incumbent in state L following (30, 30) is 42 if there is entry and 53 is there is no entry, and noting that the average entry rate in rounds 25-48 of session 1 of ASYM10-SM following (30, 30) was 85%, the expected payoff of each incumbent in state L of that session following (30, 30) was $0.85 \times 42 + 0.15 \times 53 = 43.6$ .
 The incumbents' empirical expected payoffs in session 1 of ASYM10-SM are presented in Table 9.

 Using these payoff matrices, it is easy to check that the unique Nash equilibrium in the reduced-form game between the two incumbents is (40, 40) in state L and (60, 60) in state H. Similar computations shows that the unique Nash equilibrium in the incumbents' reduced game coincides with the full-information equilibrium in all SM sessions.
+This fact might explain the incumbents' tendency to play full information equilibrium under asymmetric information.